betselotz/MTB-Illumina-WGS-Analysis/MTB-QC-to-Phlogeny.md

 conda activate fastp_env
 ./run_fastp.sh
 ```
-If the read is single read, replace step 2 with this code
+If it is for **single read** we have replaced the following code instead of step 2

 ```bash
 #!/bin/bash
 set -euo pipefail